Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 18. **Threshold, there are far more probable but less equal**: Adjusting the decision threshold can change the balance between precision and recall, affecting the trade-off between false positives and false negatives.

 19. **Metric**: Choosing the right metric (e.g., precision, recall, F1-score, AUC-ROC) depends on the problem context, especially when dealing with imbalanced classes or varying misclassification costs.
+20. **When you use Gradient Descent**: if you use it to optimise a straight line, then we will have learned the strategy that optimizes a squiggle and clusters
 ---

 ### Speaking of Graphs